 1. School Mental Health Counselor

 The National Alliance for Mental Illness reports that 50.6 percent of children ages 8-15 received mental health services in 2015.
-A position for a mental health counselor in a school requires preparing treatment plans, conducting counseling sessions and performing psycho-educational interventions.
+A position for a mental health counselor in a school requires one to develop treatment plans, conduct counseling sessions and perform psycho-educational interventions.
 Crisis management and familiarity with DSM IV are necessary.
-Most mental health counselors attend 28 hours of clinical training.
+A mental health professional wanting this job must attend 28 hours of clinical training.
 School-based therapists work 1o months out of the year.
-The setting will likely be in a public school but may also include residential or outpatient clinics.
-A professional counseling license is preferred.
+The setting will likely be in a public school but may also include residential or outpatient clinics or a mental health center.
+Becoming a licensed professional counselor is preferred.

 3. Marriage and Family Therapist

 A qualified therapist provides support for adults experiencing difficulties in their marriage.
+Negative emotional health can promote relationship issues, just as issues in a relationship can affect emotional health and overall wellness.
 A marriage and family therapist will provide structured counseling, address family dynamics and offer skills-building sessions for individuals and families.
 Therapists will complete assessments and execute treatment plans that may include multidisciplinary meetings in hospitals and schools.
 Marriage and family therapists use scholarly treatment methods to deliver the best care.
 Two years of counseling experience is often required and working with children under the age of 10 is common.
 The therapist performs a variety of tasks and is given latitude for creativity.

 4. Chief Medical Officer